publicstringapps/clinch-core/README.md

 Clinch relies entirely on zero-trust cryptography to maintain buyer privacy and seller authenticity:

 1. **Proof-of-Work Binding**: The PoW challenge solution includes the client's public key hash, ensuring challenges cannot be pre-computed or farmed.
-2. **Ephemeral Session Keypairs**: Calling `negotiate()` generates a single-use keypair (`nacl.sign.keyPair()`).
+2. **Ephemeral Session Keypairs**: Calling `proposeDeal()` generates a single-use keypair (`nacl.sign.keyPair()`).
 This ephemeral key signs every message sent within the session context.
 In the event of a key compromise, your permanent global identity remains secure, and historical session logs are completely unlinkable.
 3. **Decoupled Verification**: Agreement artifacts are sequentially co-signed by the buyer's session key, the seller's verified identity key, and countersigned by the active registry key.
 This provides independent verification offline using only the registry's public key chain.